Matjaz12/Bug-Tracking-System/README.md

 Admin assignes projects and existing bugs in that project to a user.

 ### User Features<br />
-  report a new bug.<br />
+  1. Report a new bug.<br />
-  close an existing bug.<br />
+  2. Close an existing bug.<br />
-  get inside into bug details.<br />
+  3. Get inside into bug details.<br />
-  filter bugs by the project.<br />
+  4. Filter bugs by the project.<br />
-  filter bugs by their state.<br />
+  5. Filter bugs by their state.<br />

  ### Demonstration video
- demo video of the full application is available to download (demo.mp4).
+ demo video of the full application is available `demo.mp4`.